 skip navigation

-This page provides a general overview of topics related to local government purchasing in Washington State, including vendor lists, purchase orders, and telecommunications purchases.
+This page provides a general overview of topics related to local government purchases in Washington State, including vendor lists, purchase orders, and telecommunications purchases as well as examples of solicitations and contracts.

 It is part of MRSC’s series on Purchasing and Contracting.